Original Run: July 3, 2021 - September 18, 2021 Number of Episodes: 12 Genre: Supernatural Based on the Series Created By: Jun Mochizuki

 But let’s forget about all that for the moment.
 If this is the beginning of a longer franchise, then The Case Study of Vanitas started with a bang; this show was a lot of fun.

 Now, when I went into this series, having never read nor even heard of the source material, my gut told me to expect a dark, supernatural story that leaned more towards the occult.
 While there were elements of that, this show had goofiness that was incredibly entertaining.
 I wouldn’t list The Case Study of Vanitas as a comedy, but it did have a healthy sense of humor.

 This silliness made this story, which could have easily been generic and forgettable, well, not those things.
 It was quite impressive.
 This series could go from hilariously cute to deadly serious in seconds without feeling jarring or out of place.

-There was this scene where Vanitas proclaimed who he was and what he possessed to a room filled with vampires.
+There was this scene where Vanitas proclaimed who he was and what he possessed in a room filled with vampires.
 Keep in mind; Vanitas was the successor to a figure all vampires have feared for centuries, and he was the owner of a relic believed to bring about the worst kind of fate for their kind.
 Plus, Vanitas was also a human, which had to sting a little.